Find out more about BAFTA Crew Film & TV. Any further questions? Email us at [email protected].

 Will BAFTA cover my travel to and from events?

-You are expected to cover your own travel and accommodation.
 We do have a limited number of bursaries available per event to supplement travel costs for those travelling to an event more than 50 miles from their home address.
 More details will be available once you have been accepted and before you pay your fee.

 I have worked on more than two feature films but in a junior role in my department.
 Should I apply?

 Yes.
 We welcome applications from candidates who have demonstrated a level of skill and professionalism in their field but are still new to their career.
 Please specify on your application whether these are main team or trainee credits (definitions of which can be found above).
 This programme will help strengthen both your networking, professional contacts and gain confidence within the industry in your region and beyond.
-Through the peer-to-peer learning experiences of both live masterclasses and online livestream Q&A, BAFTA Crew will also give you access to key creative and technical practitioners both in your department and in other fields.
+Through the peer-to-peer learning experiences of live masterclasses and online livestream Q&A, BAFTA Crew will also give you access to key creative and technical practitioners both in your department and in other fields.